Reviews You Can Rely On

 The Lodge 10.5" Square Grill, Stargazer 10.5, and Camp Chef 12" also have longer handles with a curve that helps you counter-lever their heft.
 We really appreciate how much lighter they feel as a result.
 The long, notched handle on the Greater Goods 10" is comfortable and doubles as a utensil holder.
 Most of the Lodge pans we tested, other than the 10.5" Square Grill, left us longing for more leverage.

-On the poorly designed side of ergonomics, the Backcountry 12" has a peculiarly short handle, especially in relation to the pan's large size.
-The Utopia Kitchen Pre-Seasoned skillet, with a similar diameter, is only a slight improvement on the Backcountry 12" pan thanks to the fact that it weighs one pound less and has a slightly longer handle.
-Well-designed handles matter so much because cast irons are heavy and can be difficult to handle when empty, let alone brimming with food.
-We measured each pan's weight on a digital scale and also noted our personal experiences while cooking.
+On the other hand, several pans we tested had very poor balance.
+The Amazon Basics 15" had a very short handle in relation to its size and weight.
+The Backcountry 12" has a peculiarly short handle, especially in relation to the pan's large size.
+The Utopia Kitchen Pre-Seasoned skillet, with a similar diameter, is only a slight improvement on the Backcountry 12" pan, thanks to the fact that it weighs one pound less and has a slightly longer handle.
+Well-designed handles matter so much because cast iron is heavy and can be difficult to handle when empty, let alone brimming with food.
+We measured the weight of each pan on a digital scale and also noted our personal experiences while cooking.

 The Le Creuset Signature and Stargazer 10.5 skillets are a bit lighter than the rest and also feel lighter thanks to their curved handles.
 We were also impressed with the balance of the Lodge Dual Handle 12".
 It feels much easier to handle than other similarly sized pans, particularly when pulling it out of the oven.
-If you struggle with the weight of cast iron, steer clear of the Bruntmor Enameled Cast Iron.
-This beast weighs in at just over 14 pounds with the lid, and that's not including food weight.
+If you struggle with the weight of cast iron, steer clear of the Bruntmor Enameled with Lid and Amazon Basics 15".
+Both of these pieces weigh in at more than 10 pounds and can prove difficult to manage on the stove.

 Thanks to its thoughtful design, which forces you to use two hands to deal with its weight, the Lodge Dual Handle 12" also earned our respect.
 It's one of the most versatile skillets in this review.
 Equally suited for shallow frying chicken as it is for baking cinnamon buns, we were surprised by how often we found ourselves reaching for this pan.
 If you like to make tomato-based stir-fries or sauces, consider purchasing an enameled pan since the acid can damage traditional seasoning.